-Since I started the Integrated and Functional Connections Job Board in 2015, historically, the number of jobs in functional medicine has declined during the summer months.
+Since I started the Integrated Connections Job Board in 2015, historically, the number of jobs in functional medicine has declined during the summer months.
 However, this summer we saw the number of opportunities posted increase.
 Not only that, but the opportunities ran the gamut, from private practices to health systems to supplemental companies, with an array of roles, including providers, practitioners, and management.

 As the Functional Medicine movement continues to grow, with opportunities and a record number of careers in the Functional Medicine field, the number of trained practitioners is also growing.
 I remember when I started recruiting in this field ten years ago, and it was very difficult to source experienced Integrative and Functional Medicine providers.
 Most of my days were spent trying to find the proverbial needle in the haystack.
 Today I’m spending a significant amount of time reviewing CVs and conducting interviews to present the most qualified candidates to my clients.
 And even though the number of opportunities is growing, there are still more candidates seeking jobs than there are opportunities available.